Glossary of Terms

 Chief of Staff – The top aide and senior advisor to a mayor or governor, responsible for managing the executive office, overseeing staff and operations, coordinating policy initiatives, and ensuring the effective implementation of the leader’s priorities.

-Checks and Balances – A system that ensures no single branch of government becomes too powerful by allowing each branch to limit the powers of the others.
+Checks and Balances – A system where each branch of government can limit the powers of the others, which helps prevent the abuse of power.

 Committee Vote – A vote taken by the members of a specific legislative committee to decide whether a proposed bill should advance to the full legislative body for further consideration and potential passage.